bgian/Sketch-iOS-Library/README.md

 #### Usage

 1. Open `UIBlurEffectStyle.sketch`
-2. Copy style of any blur type
+2. Copy style of a blur type
 3. Paste style to any shape

 #### Process